Smart Lighting Setup: How to Get Started, Step by Step

 Router Settings

-Turn off power to the fixtures at the circuit breaker before handling any bulbs.
-This safety precaution prevents shocks and protects both you and the equipment.
-Allow existing bulbs to cool completely if they were recently in use.
+Turn off the power at the switch or breaker before handling any fixture.
+This helps prevent shock and protects both you and the equipment.
+If the old bulbs were recently on, wait for them to cool before removing them.

 Smart lighting setup using a mobile app to control connected LED bulbs and devices